ehtick/PicView/.github/README.md

 Perform operations such as _renaming_, _file conversion_, _copying_, _compressing_, _resizing_, adding it to the _recycle bin_ and editing the _EXIF image rating_.

-Changing size can be done by editing the `width` and/or `height` text-boxes.
-Use the `%` keyboard button to resize it by percentage.
+You can change the image size by editing the `width` and/or `height` textboxes.
+To resize by a percentage, simply add the `%` symbol after the value.

 <h1 align="center">
     <img src="https://picview.org/assets/screenshots/exifwindow/gps3.0.webp" />